risawitama/verbose-potato/README.md

-## Every morning when I go out, I get hit by bicycle.
-Every morning!
-It's a vicious cycle.
+## I was going to get a brain transplant, but I changed my mind